How To Create a Great Web Resume for Jobs Teaching

 Step 3: Creating the Web Resume

-The next step in the process is to open a free web hosting or blog account.
+The next step in the process is to open a free web hosting or blog account such as WordPress.
 Go to the site and sign up for an account.
-Use your full name as the name of your "blog".
+Use your full name as the name of your "blog."

-Once the account is open, select "Create a new post".
-Your first post will be titled: "Why I Want to Work In (Japan/Korea/Turkey/Etc.)".
-Almost every TESOL employer will ask this question, so its a great idea to answer it up front, on your web site.
+Once the account is open, create a new post.
+Your first post will be titled: "Why I Want to Work In (Japan/Korea/Turkey/Etc.)."
+Almost every TESOL employer will ask this question, so it's a great idea to answer it up front, on your website.
 When answering, stress your interest in the culture and in travel in general.
-While you may be hoping to save big chunks of money, this is not the place to mention that.
+While you may be hoping to save big chunks of money, this is not the place to mention that goal.
 Try to convey that you are open, curious, personable, and flexible.
 If you have a connection with the country (martial arts training, an interest in their films, etc.) mention it.
 Spell check the entry and then post it.

 Your second post will be titled: "Teaching Philosophy".
 If you are an experienced teacher, explain your approach.
 Many applicants, however, will not have teaching experience.
 Don't worry.
-Most English conversation schools profess to use a "natural approach".
+Most English conversation schools profess to use a "natural approach."
 Also, most do not require previous teaching experience.
 They will be impressed, however, if you display a little background knowledge.
+Write a short post about your desire to teach conversational English in a natural and communicative way, for example

 To really impress, you can add active links to the resume.
-For example, find the web address for your past employers or universities.
-Highlight the business' name on (on the resume), then click on the globe/link icon.
-Enter the web address in the pop up box.
-The name will become an active link.
+For example, find the web address for your past employers or universities and link them in post using the blog editor.
 Potential employers can then click the link and read more about your university or past jobs.

 Step 5: Respond to Job Ads

-The final step is to respond to job ads found at www.daveseslcafe.com, www.tesall.com or other sites.
-By creating a web resume complete with photo and two short essays, you are making the employer's job much easier (and yourself much more appealing).
+The final step is to respond to job ads found at eslcafe.com or other worldwide, regional, or country ESL job sites.
+By creating a web resume complete with a photo and two short essays, you are making the employer's job much easier (and yourself much more appealing).

 When answering ads, it is best to be brief and direct.
 The school will receive a massive number of replies.
 Make yours easy to read:

-- Mention that your photo and additional information is available on your web site and include a link.
-For example: "A recent photo, resume, and references are available at www.JohnDoe.com"
+- Mention that your photo and additional information is available on your website and include a link.
+For example: "A recent photo, resume, and references are available at www.JaneDoe.com."

 By following these steps, you will set yourself apart from the horde of responses that each employer receives.